Apply for funding

 How to apply

-After you have selected your challenge, follow these three steps to begin your application.
+After you have selected your challenge, follow these 3 steps to begin your application.

-Shortlisted teams receive seed funding of £30,000 (c.$40,000) to get their ideas off the ground and make their full proposal.
+Shortlisted teams receive seed funding of up to £30,000 (c.$40,000) to get their ideas off the ground and make their full proposal.

-Winning teams will be announced in early 2022 and will receive £20M (c.$25M) over 5 years.
+Winning teams will be announced in early 2022 and will receive up to £20m (c.$25m) over 5 years.
 This will fund research costs, salaries and equipment or licensing costs to support your team.

 This must be completed by your team’s Principal Investigator to help us confirm your eligibility.